Frequently Asked Questions

 - Master Craftsman Beekeeper: Individual should have general knowledge of all relevant areas of beekeeping as well as be a specialist in one or more selected topics.
 Level is comparable to a graduate program in apiculture at a major U.S. university (see Master Craftsman requirements).

-As of 2013, 419 beekeepers have participated in this program, 363 achieving the Certified level, 22 Journeyman, 33 Master, and 1 Master Craftsman.
+As of 2020, numerous beekeepers have participated in this program, 884 achieving the Certified level, 45 Journeyman, 45 Master, and five Master Craftsman.

 Apiculture is an 80 million dollar industry in Georgia, including honey, hive products and pollination.
 Pollination by Georgia bees helps ensure a bountiful harvest of the state's 700 million dollar fruit and vegetable crop.
 Through their work as lecturers, TV and radio guests, newspaper and magazine article authors and local authorities, Georgia Master Beekeepers remain the public educators and ambassadors that keep beekeeping at center stage of public discourse and policy.